swiftugandan/web-annotator/README.md

 # Transparent Screenshot Annotator

-A Chrome extension that allows you to annotate any webpage with a transparent overlay and capture screenshots.
+A Chrome extension that allows you to annotate any webpage with a transparent overlay.

 ## Features

 - **Transparent Overlay:** Creates a transparent canvas overlay on any webpage
-- **Annotation Tools:** Draw and add text directly on the webpage
+- **Annotation Tools:** Draw, add text, and use shapes directly on the webpage
-- **Screenshot Capture:** Take a screenshot including your annotations
-- **Local Download:** Save the annotated screenshot to your device

 ## Installation for Development